devtut/generate/docs/python/tempfile-namedtemporaryfile.md

 ---
-metaTitle: tempfile NamedTemporaryFile
+metaTitle: "tempfile NamedTemporaryFile"
-description: Create (and write to a) known, persistant temporary file
+description: "Create (and write to a) known, persistant temporary file"
 ---

 # tempfile NamedTemporaryFile